anphonic/ej2-aspnetmvc-docs/src/maps/maps/populate-data.md

 The `ShapePropertyPath` property is used to refer the field name in the `ShapeData` property of shape layers to identify the shape.
 When the values of `ShapeDataPath` property from the `DataSource` property and `ShapePropertyPath` property from the `ShapeData` property match, then the associated object from the data source is bound to the corresponding shape.

-> `world-map.json` file contains following data and its field **"name"** value is used to map the corresponding shape with the provided data source.
+>`world-map.json` file contains following data and its field **name** value is used to map the corresponding shape with the provided data source.

 ```json
 {